Multi-task neural networks by learned contextual inputs: Optimizer and learning rate schedule

 The second stage is to train the model over several epochs until the loss converges\citep{chee18a, Lang2019}, at which point the learning rate is reduced by half.
 This is repeated until the learning rate is reduced back down below $1^{-8}$, the maximum number of epochs is reached, or the loss is sufficiently close to zero.
 Loss convergence is determined by inspecting a window of the last epoch losses.
 A linear regression model with slope and intercept is fitted to the loss values.
 This is compared to a model with intercept only, using a likelihood ratio test \citep{Wilks1938}.
 Convergence is flagged if the test is above 0.51, which is an aggressive threshold.
 The test is implemented in Statsmodels \citep{Seabold2010}.
 The new learning rate is kept for a minimum number of epochs equal to the window size.

-The number of epochs and data batches vary with dataset size.
-For data sets with less that 100 000 data points we use 10 000 epochs of two batches, otherwise we use 1000 epochs of 20 batches.
+The number of epochs and data batches varies with dataset size.
+For data sets with less than 100 000 data points, we use 10 000 epochs of two batches, otherwise, we use 1000 epochs of 20 batches.
 The warm-up stage is equal to 10\% of the maximum allowed epochs, and the loss convergence is found with a window size equal to 1\% of the epochs.
 Peak learning rate and momentum are treated as hyperparameters.

 Neural network parameters are initialized by the He initializer \citep{He2015}.
 Task parameters are initialized to zero.